What is Browser Sandboxing

 Sandboxing is the practice where an application, a web browser, or a piece of code is isolated inside a safe environment against any external security threat.
 The idea of sandboxing is to enhance security.

-For example, in a sandbox, JavaScript is free to add and modify elements on the page but might be restricted from accessing an external JSON file.
+For example, in a sandbox, JavaScript can add and modify elements on the page but might be restricted from accessing an external JSON file.
 This is because of a sandbox feature called same-origin.

 What are the different types of Sandboxing?